tmilev/calculator/wiki/README.md

 ### Define your own function
 Define a two-variable function and evaluate it.
-Evaluation/substitution need not be numerical. {} Syntax is used to denote function application - carefully chosen so it has no visible artifacts in LaTeX (recall that in math texts, function application vs multiplication is implied from context, not from the notation).
+Evaluation/substitution need not be numerical.
+The syntax `{}` is used to denote function application - carefully chosen so it has no visible artifacts in LaTeX (recall that in math texts, function application vs multiplication is implied from context, not from the notation).
 ```
 f{}({{a}}, {{b}}) = 1/(a+b);
 f{}(2,3);